bhuffy/100-days-of-code/log.md

 **Thoughts**: Due to being absent with a 1hr chunk of time conveniently placed where internet access was not ideal, I decided to try learning on mobible through some apps.
 SoloLearn is one of the apps I have downloaded.
 So far they have a very thorough introduction to Javascript.
 I've noticed that out of the 4 Javascript programs/apps I've started learning (not all recently) started teaching with different things at different levels.
 It's interesting to see different approaches.

 **Link(s) to work**: NONE

+### Day 52: February 23, 2017 (Thursday)

+**Today's Progress**:

+**Thoughts**: Feel a lit more solid on how Javascript generally works today.
+I still don't know what almost everything means but I have an idea of how it generally "functions" ;).
+Anyway, it has been a relatively productive day.
+I'm mostly just trying to take my time so I can retain all the new information and copy stuff down.

+**Link(s) to work**: [freeCodeCamp] (https://www.freecodecamp.com/bhuffy)